Skip to content

 Leaders seeing a positive impact on their bottom line by industry sector:

-Of those who reported a positive boost in productivity, the areas experiencing the most benefit were IT (15%), Finance/Accounting (14%), and Research and Development and Customer Service (both 12%).
+Of those who report a positive boost in productivity, the business functions experiencing the greatest benefit are IT (according to 15% of respondents), Finance/Accounting (14%), and Research and Development and Customer Service (both 12%).

-For the minority of business leaders in the survey who reported a negative impact on productivity, the most common issues cited were a scope being too broad (12%), lessons learned from previous implementations not being applied (11%), and integration challenges or a lack of internal skills/budget for external support (both 10%).
+Among the minority of business leaders in the survey who reported a negative impact on productivity, the most common issues cited were scope being too broad (12%), lessons learned from previous implementations not being applied (11%), integration challenges (10%) and a lack of internal skills/lack of budget for external support (10%).

 Professor Adam Boddison OBE, Chief Executive of APM, commented: "It’s extremely encouraging to see almost all business leaders engaging with AI and, crucially, translating that investment into real-world productivity and financial gains.